Colorful Words and d-Tverberg Complexes: Background

-To prove the existence of $C(n,d)$, it suffices to argue that the set of points that can be added to $P$ while preserving strong general position are those in the complement of a union of affine subspaces with positive codimension, where the number of such affine subspaces depends only on $n$ and $d$.
+To prove the existence of $C(n,d)$, it suffices to argue that the set of points in $\R^d$ that can be added to $P\cup Q$ to obtain a larger fully independent set are those in the complement of a union of subspaces with positive codimension, where the number of such subspaces depends only on $n$ and~$d$.
+Doignon and Valette~\cite[Lemma 1]{doignon-valette} showed that if $Z\subseteq \RP^d$ is fully independent and a point $p$ avoids all proper subspaces of the form where $Z_1,\ldots, Z_r$ are disjoint subsets of $Z$, then $Z\cup \{p\}$ is also fully independent.
+Setting $Z = P\cup Q$, we see that the number of subspaces that must be avoided is at most the number of tuples of disjoint subsets of $P\cup Q$, which depends only on $n$ and $d$, establishing the result. \end{proof}